Lauren W. Yowelunh McLester-Davis gesturing while delivering her lecture

 The Native American Center for Health Professions (NACHP) sponsors a Distinguished Lecture Series focusing on issues affecting Native health.

 The Distinguished Lecture Series is funded by the Indians Into Medicine (INMED) grant within the Indian Health Service in the Department of Health and Human Services.
-NACHP hosts 3 free public lectures per year and are available in both in-person and virtual formats.
+NACHP hosts three free public lectures per year and are available in both in-person and virtual formats.

 Contact us at nachp@hslc.wisc.edu to join the mailing list.